How to save money as a stay at home mom.

 We have had many financial ups and downs and I have had to learn to change from a natural SPENDER to a SAVER.
 It has not always been easy, but I have learned a few things along the way to make it more doable.

-Today I am sharing my secrets for living on one income!
+Today I am sharing my secrets for how to live on one income!

 This post does contain affiliate links.
 I will be compensated for purchases made through my links.
 Thanks for supporting my little business!

-Secret #1: Stay at Home Moms contribute to finances
+Secret #1: Stay at Home Moms Contribute To The Family Finances

 As a Stay At Home Mom (SAHM), I do not earn a physical paycheck, we are living on one income after all.
 But, that does not mean that I don’t contribute to the family finances.